ari23/utils/README.md

 The above steps will prepare your virtual machine with all of the appropriate DPDK settings (multiple secondary NICs, install kernel modules, enable huge pages, bind the extra interfaces to DPDK drivers) and install [Containernet](https://containernet.github.io/).

-If you have MoonGen and NetBricks cloned as described in step 1 above, those repositories will be shared into the VM at `/vagrant/MoonGen` and `/vagrant/NetBricks` respectively.
+If you have MoonGen and nb2 cloned as described in step 1 above, those repositories will be shared into the VM at `/vagrant/MoonGen` and `/vagrant/nb2` respectively.

 ## Design of our Docker images